-(Almost) gone are the days of fried taco shells stuffed with MSG-laden ground beef offcuts, barely-there guac, under-cheesed and over-refried-beaned nachos and soggy taquitos…
+(Almost) gone are the days of fried taco shells stuffed with MSG-laden ground beef offcuts, browning barely-there guac, under-cheesed and over-refried-beaned nachos, and soggy taquitos.

-They were all pretty awesome in 2004 when we didn’t know any better (and let’s be honest we were probably all high on the blue colour dye in the fishbowls anyway), but the Tex-Mex joints from the ’90s just ain’t cutting it anymore.
-Over the last decade we’ve witnessed a soar in modern Mexican cuisine, and now we’re wonderfully spoilt for choice.
+They were all pretty awesome in 2004 when we didn’t know any better (and let’s be honest we were probably all high on the blue colour dye in the fishbowls anyway), but since the welcomed rise of modern Mexican cuisine, Tes-Mex joints from the 90s just ain’t cutting it anymore.
+Unless you’re miserably hungover.

-The below list comprises some of my favourite modern Mexican eats in and around Melbourne, all from which I’ve been able to find FODMAP friendly or easily modifiable menu items:
+The below list comprises some of my favourite modern Mexican eateries in and around Melbourne (as at Jan.
+2016), all from which I’ve been able to find FODMAP friendly or easily modifiable menu items.
+ARRIBA! 💃🏼🌮🥑

 Mamasita – CBD